-You can post auction item announcements, stories of the event's impact, shout-outs to volunteers, sneak peeks of the venue, questions to the audience...whatever keeps potential attendees engaged with your cause.
+You can post auction item announcements, stories of the event's impact, shout-outs to volunteers, sneak peeks of the venue, questions to the audience...any content that keeps potential attendees engaged with your cause.

-2. Twitter.
-Create a unique, concise hashtag for your event (i.e. #WinspireGala16) so followers can easily track event-related tweets in real time.
-Tweets with attached images stand out a bit more, so be sure to attach some sharp images: your featured auction items, last year's event, the flyer and so forth.
+Create a unique, concise hashtag for your event (think #WinspireGala20XX) so followers can easily track event-related tweets in real time.
+Tweets with attached images stand out more, so include images of your featured auction items, last year's event, the flyer and more.